 The UNHCR Representation in Georgia would like to inform Ukrainians refugees in Georgia about its on-going cash assistance programme for vulnerable refugees and those with specific needs.

-This supports and complements the Government’s assistance scheme for those Ukrainians being asked to move out from state-funded hotel accommodation.
+This supports and complements the Government’s assistance scheme.

 It is aligned to UNHCR’s cash assistance programme for asylum-seekers and refugees in Georgia of other nationalities, which is based on the same vulnerability criteria.